 The Great Glacial Adventure

-In addition, the Coastal Mountains are twice as big as the Canadian Rockies and are far less visited by tourists.
+In addition, the Coastal Mountains are twice as big as the Canadian Rockies and are far less visited by tourists - so expect to be 'wowed' without the crowds.

-Our Great Glacial Adventure will take us to one of the most remote and untouched areas in the vast Coastal Mountains.
+Our Great Glacial Adventure will take you to one of the most remote and untouched areas in the vast Coastal Mountains.

-This unique wilderness experience will start with a couple hiking days at Ape Lake, surrounded by many glaciers and amazing rock formations, this truly one of the most amazing places you'll ever visit.
+This unique wilderness experience will start with a couple hiking days at Ape Lake: surrounded by sheer glaciers and unique rock formations, this is truly one of the most amazing places you'll ever visit.

 This hiking adventure is suited for avid wilderness explorers who would like to explore a new terrain with no marked trails, no tourists and no worries.

-This amazing trip will start at the meeting point at Stewrt's Lodge in Nimpo Lake.
+This amazing trip will start at the meeting point at Stewart's Lodge in Nimpo Lake.

 Our trip will start by flying with a couple small float planes from Nimpo Lake to Ape Lake (Symphony Lake).
-This is an amazing flight that will take us over the massive Monarch Ice Field, along some big cliffs, many water falls and beautiful turquoise lakes.
+This is an amazing flight that will take us over the massive Monarch Ice Field, along some big cliffs, many sheer waterfalls and beautiful turquoise lakes.

 We'll set up our tent camp at Ape Lake and go for a day hike to the smaller glacier, right in front of us.

-With some luck we'll be able to explore the water falls, ice cave and much more.
+With some luck we'll be able to explore the waterfalls, ice caves and much more before camping beneath the vast night sky at Ape Lake.

 Our route will take us through some amazing rock formations shaped by the glacier.